Shades96/SARA/README.md

 - Within a function block, all references are relative to the fsfp.
 - On return, invalidate everything past the sfp and jump back to the ra.

-When a regular block is entered, save a block stack frame ptr (bsfp).
-- Within a regular block, all references are STILL relative to the fsfp.
-- On leaving the block, invalidate everything past the last bsfp.

 -------------------
 ### Instruction set
 -------------------